Day 1 – Arrive in Tokyo, Japan

 Because of the expense and the language barrier, the majority of visitors to Tokyo are there on business, but there is plenty for leisure travelers to see.
 And despite its reputation as being fearsomely expensive, it doesn't have to be.
 With some planning, it's possible to visit Tokyo on a reasonable budget.Starting Accommodation:

 Your first stop today is the observation deck of the Tokyo Tower where you can get sweeping 360° across the city and on a clear morning even Mount Fuji.
-Tokyo Tower is 1,091 ft / 333 m tall, making it the tallest man-made structure in Japan.
+Tokyo Tower is 1,091 foot tall, making it the second tallest man-made structure in Japan.

 Heading to the center of the city now you will drive past the National Diet Building.
 Next, stop at the large plaza in front of the Imperial Palace, where you can view the Nijubashi (two bridges that form an entrance to the inner palace grounds).
 The palace buildings and inner gardens are not open to the public.

 Visit the Asaukusa Kannon Temple - or Senso-ji - is a few minutes walk away.
 It is Tokyo's oldest temple, and one of its most significant..
 Adjacent to the temple is a Shinto shrine, the Asakusa Jinja and entrance to the temple is through the Nakamise shopping arcade, one of the oldest arcades in Japan dating back to the 17th century, selling toys, sweets, snacks and souvenirs.
 Return to the central Tokyo again with a drive through the famous Ueno district, home to many of the famous museums.
 Walking Tokyo Foodie Tour